PrestaShop/docs/modules/concepts/hooks/use-hooks-on-modern-pages.md

     product_repository:
         class: Foo\Repository\ProductRepository
         arguments: ['@doctrine.dbal.default_connection', '%database_prefix%']
+        public: true
 ```
+{{% notice info %}}
+Note: Since Symfony 4.4, services that are not dependency injected and that are not declared as “public” are removed from the container.
+{{% /notice %}}

 Prestashop automatically checks if modules have a `config/services.yml` file and will autoload it for you.
 In order to force Prestashop to parse the file, you need to clear the cache: